 At Austalian inland sites there is a highly competitive atmosphere.
 Although "most" pilots are very friendly and willing to give free advice.
 Soon you'll be hearing, XC XC XC or do competitions.
 There reason, to improve your skills.
 So what are they saying, your standard is not good enough?
 (Pressure) Even though you thought you were progressing along at a nice pace, ugh!

 Notable we often see new students puff up there chests, show no fear, seem so tough skinned and proud.
 As a new pilot you'll try to fit in and copy the others, although you probably don't feel quite right.
-The truth is your feeling nervous on launch but dare not let that feeling show.
-Guess what, many others feel the same and you are not alone.
+The truth is you're feeling nervous on launch but dare not let that feeling show.
+Guess what, many others feel the same and you're actuelly not alone.

 For some the pressure maybe too over whelming that the pilot gives up at an early stage.